-Academic Performance and Professional Behavior Issues Academic performance and/or professional behavior that falls below the Program in Occupational Therapy's stated benchmarks results in either probation or dismissal.
-Students are responsible for knowing the grounds for probation and/or dismissal (see Table I on page 27).
+Academic Performance and Professional Behavior Issues

+Academic performance and/or professional behavior that falls below the Program in Occupational Therapy's stated benchmarks results in either probation or dismissal.
+Students are responsible for knowing the grounds for probation and/or dismissal (see Table I).